 Thyme and Thymol: Uses, Potential Health Benefits, and Safety

 A Useful and Lovely Herb

 Thyme is a lovely herb that has been used for culinary and medicinal purposes since ancient times.
 People of the past valued the plant as a tasty addition to meals, as a treatment for diseases, and as a preservative.
 Today the plant is popular with people who enjoy its interesting flavour and scent as well as those who like to use it as an ornamental plant or a traditional medicine.
 Thyme leaves are a great addition to food and make a flavourful tea.

 Thyme contains an antimicrobial oil that contains a variety of chemicals.
 The most effective germ killer in this oil appears to be a chemical called thymol.
 Thymol has killed both bacteria and fungi in lab equipment.
-The chemical is used in toothpastes and mouthwashes for oral health and is present in some products used to treat toenail fungus.
+The chemical is used in toothpastes and mouthwashes in an attempt to improve oral health and is present in some products used to treat toenail fungus.
 It's also used to kill mites and mold in beehives and is registered as a pesticide.
 Thymol is added to perfumes and cosmetics to provide fragrance.

 The Plant and Its Culinary Uses

 Thyme is a member of the mint family.
 Many varieties of the plant exist.
 These often have delightful names such as orange balsam thyme and passion pink thyme.
 The herb grows in the wild and is also cultivated as an ornamental or food plant.

 The type of thyme that is most often used medicinally is the common thyme, or Thymus vulgaris.
 The plant is evergreen.
 It has small grey-green leaves and pale pink to purple flowers.
 It's native to southern Europe but is cultivated in many parts of the world.